 Well, kind of hard.
-Writing for The Psychology Group, Samara Quintero, LMFT, CHT and Jamie Long, PsyD, help identify what toxic positivity is, and where it could be hiding.
-Now to be clear, toxic positivity isn’t as simple as just being so gosh darn pleasant.
-They define toxic positivity it as an “excessive and ineffective overgeneralization of a happy, optimistic state across all situations,” noting further that “toxic positivity results in the denial, minimization, and invalidation of the authentic human emotional experience.”
+Writing for The Psychology Group, Samara Quintero, LMFT, CHT and Jamie Long, PsyD, help identify how toxic positivity festers.
+Now, to be clear, toxic positivity isn't as simple as just being pleasant.
+They define toxic positivity as an "excessive and ineffective overgeneralization of a happy, optimistic state across all situations," noting further that "toxic positivity results in the denial, minimization, and invalidation of the authentic human emotional experience."

 To wit, you're a person.
 You're not a millennial pink "Good Vibes Only" throw pillow.
 Sometimes things are terrible and it's more effective to allow yourself or your loved ones to speak your truth.
 If you bottle things up, well, it can cause real stress on the body and the mind.
 And if you tell your friend that "everything happens for a reason" when some moron in a Hummer steamrolled their corgi, Waffles, you're going to get hit upside the head.

-So how do you spot the differences between one and the other?
-You might be emitting some radioactive waves if you find yourself:
+So, how do you spot the differences between one and the other?
+Below, seven signs of toxic positivity:

 - Hiding or masking your true feelings

 - Trying to “just get on with it” by stuffing or dismissing emotion(s)

 - Feeling guilty for feeling what you feel

 - Minimizing other people’s experiences with “feel good” quotes or statements